beancount/docs/docs/28_settlement_dates_in_beancount.md

 The original motivation for this was for budgeting, allow one to move accounting of expenses to neighboring budget periods in order to carry over actual paid amounts to those periods.
 Bank amounts in one month could be set against a budget from the immediately preceding or following month, as needed.
 (Note: John Wiegley)

 This is similar to one of the syntaxes I’m suggesting above—letting the user specify a date for each posting—but the other postings are not split as independent transactions.
-The usage of those dates is similarly triggered by a command-line option (--effective).
+The usage of those dates are similarly triggered by a command-line option (--effective).
 I’m assuming that the posting on the checking account above occurs at once at 2008/10/16, regardless of reporting date.
 Let’s verify this:

     $ ledger -f settlement1.lgr reg checking --effective 08-Oct-16 Bountiful Blessings..
 Assets:Checking           $ -225.00    $ -225.00